The-Marcy-Lab-School-Code-Challenges/cc-00-console-return/README.md

 ## Code Problems

-1. Write a function named `morningLogged` that console logs the string "Good Morning".
+1. Write a function named `morningLogged` that console.logs the string "Good Morning".
-2. Write a function named `morningReturned` that returns the string "Good Morning".
+2. Write a function named `iLoveCode` that returns the string "I love code challenges".
-3. Write a function named `iLoveCode` that returns the string "I love code challenges".
+3. Write a function named `loggingTwice` that console.logs the string "one" and on the next line, console.logs the string "two".
-4. Write a function named `loggingTwice` that console logs the string "one" and on the next line, console logs the string "two".
+4. Write a function named `noStep` that console.logs the string "one" and returns the the string "two", then, after the return, console.logs the string "step".
-5. Write a function named `noStep` that console logs the string "one" and returns the the string "two", then, after the return, logs the string "step".
+5. Write a function named `logAllPrime` that takes in an integer argument, and console.logs all prime numbers starting from 1 to the given integer.